Toloka/docs/en/guide/troubleshooting/finance.md

 {% endcut %}

-{% cut "Why do we pay 20% VAT in the invoice?" %}

-In accordance with Clause 3.8. of our [Requester agreement]({{ customeragreement-probki }}), the VAT is charged in addition to the cost of services and included in the invoice.
-This is the same as paying VAT on purchases at any store.
-Your account in Toloka will be topped up by the amount you entered.

-{% endcut %}

 {% cut "How long does paying the invoice take?" %}

 If you pay using a bank card, the money is usually transferred to your Toloka account within a few minutes.
 If you can't see the top-up amount on your account, [write to us](support.md#help) and we'll sort it out.
 Specify your requester username and account number and use **Account top-up** as your email subject.